dhanji/dhanji.github.io/src/main/resources/pages/comets-meteors.markdown

  high-level Javascript API.
 Only Chrome/Safari, Opera and Firefox seem to support this (Firefox 4 has since disabled support for security reasons).
   * Forever Frame - An iFrame whose content length is infinite.
-You just keep writing script tags out that invoke a callback in the parent frame with the server’s push data.
+You just keep writing script tags out that invoke a callback in the parent frame with the server's push data.
 This is commonly used with IE.
   * Hanging GET (Multipart response) - This is a wonderful hack around an occult and obscure behavior introduced by Netscape.
 It only works in Firefox and Safari/Chrome, but it is brilliant—by reusing the ability to send multiple images back in a single response, you can instead encode JSON